eugenioLopezRamos/slika-photography/README.md

 - Add friendly forwarding on admin pages
 - Server side verification of file -> image
 - Add img upload link to post/new
+- Make the slide picker bigger, esp. on mobile

+- There might be a small bug where the tab flickers due to the active-Tab assignation, need to check it out

 **DONE**